jmwai/gemini-function-calling-codelab/Readme.md

 * **XE Currency:** https://www.xe.com/currencyconverter/
 * **Yahoo Finance:** https://finance.yahoo.com/currencies

-These resources will also allow you to convert other currencies, not just KES and ZAR.
+These resources will also allow you to convert other currencies, not just USD and EUR.
 ```

 ####  The code lab